 About 75% of bananas are made of water.
 And 90 percent of the calories in bananas come from carbs.

 Bananas also include plant antioxidant compounds called catechin and dopamine.

 Like many other fruits, bananas contain a decent amount of fiber.

-Which is the very reason why it may be shocking for you to find the banana’s fiber content is actually not as high as it’s hyped to be.
+Which is the very reason why it may be shocking for you to find the banana’s fiber content is not as high.

 According to SFGATE for a food to be considered high in one nutrient, it has to contain 20% or more of its daily recommended value (2).